nburkley/nburkley.github.io/_posts/2016-08-26-rspecs-shared_examples_for.md

 Our tests are much cleaner and can easily be extended if other resources become followable.
 The `Followable` module may contain a lot more logic we need to test and if we decide at a later date that another resource is to be followable, it just takes one line of code to add tests for that.

-The examples above are using rails `ActiveRecored` models, but this is by no means a rails-specific, any ruby tests using rspec can make use of `shared_examples_for`.
+The examples above are using rails `ActiveRecored` models, but this is by no means a rails-specific, any ruby tests using RSpec can make use of `shared_examples_for`.

 Hope this helps.